blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 ===========================

-The Blender releases distributed from blender.org include a complete Python installation on all platforms, this has the disadvantage that any extensions you have installed in your systems Python won't be found by Blender.
+The Blender releases distributed from blender.org include a complete Python installation on all platforms, this has the disadvantage that any extensions you have installed on your system's Python environment will not be found by Blender.

-There are 2 ways around this:
+There are two ways to work around this:

-- Remove Blender Python sub-directory, Blender will then fallback on the systems Python and use that instead.
+- Remove Blender Python subdirectory, Blender will then fallback on the system's Python and use that instead.

   Depending on your platform,
-  you may need to explicitly reference the location of your Python installation using the ``PYTHONPATH`` environment variable, eg:
+  you may need to explicitly reference the location of your Python installation using the ``PYTHONPATH`` environment variable, e.g:

   .. code-block:: sh